KevinOSull/DjangoProject/README.md

 - Add a functional way where by the player can randomly select from their backlog what to play.
 - Player can search other users and view their backlogs and leave comments.
 - Sync steam achievements and playstation trophies so they can be listed on users profiles.
+- Add mobile responsiveness (left out due to time constraints)

 # Known Issues
 [Back to Table of Contents](#table-of-contents)

+- Site unfortunately is not responsive for mobiles, as I ran into time constraints.